Lawrence Berkeley National Laboratory: From 1973 to 1989: new capabilities in energy and environmental research

 The University of California appointed Andrew Sessler as the Laboratory Director in 1973, during the 1973 oil crisis.
-He established the Energy and Environment Division at the Lab, expanding for the first time into applied research that addressed the energy and evironmental challenges the country faced.
+He established the Energy and Environment Division at the Lab, expanding for the first time into applied research that addressed the energy and environmental challenges the country faced.
 Sessler also joined with other Berkeley physicists to form an organization called Scientists for Sakharov, Orlov, Sharansky (SOS), which led an international protest movement calling attention to the plight of three Soviet scientists who were being persecuted by the U.S.S.R. government.

 Arthur Rosenfeld led the campaign to build up applied energy research at Berkeley Lab.
 He became widely known as the father of energy efficiency and the person who convinced the nation to adopt energy standards for appliances and buildings.
 Inspired by the 1973 oil crisis, he started up large team efforts that developed several technologies that radically improved energy efficiency.
 These included compact fluorescent lamps, low-energy refrigerators, and windows that trap heat.
 He developed the first energy-efficiency standards for buildings and appliances in California, which helped the state to sustain constant electricity use per capita from 1973 to 2006, while it rose by 50% in the rest of the country.
 This phenomenon is called the Rosenfeld Effect.

 By 1980, George Smoot had built up a strong experimental group in Berkeley, building instruments to measure the cosmic microwave background (CMB) in order to study the early universe.
 He became the principal investigator for the Differential Microwave Radiometer (DMR) instrument that was launched in 1989 as part of the Cosmic Background Explorer (COBE) mission.
 The full sky maps taken by the DMR made it possible for COBE scientists to discover the anisotropy of the CMB, and Smoot shared the Nobel Prize for Physics in 2006 with John Mather.